larpchronicles/rules/chronicles-rulebook.md

 ### Tier VII

 #### Resistant Plating
    >This armor plating is specially designed to help absorb an otherwise direct blow, shrugging off the effects at the cost of the brittle material.
 This plating can be applied to a suit of armor with 1 minute of roleplay.
-Depending on how the user chooses to configure it upon application, it can grant them a single use of Resist Physical or Spell.
+Depending on how the character chooses to configure it upon application, it can grant them a single use of Resist Physical or Spell.
 A suit of armor can only have one Resistant Plating applied at a time.
 This takes a defense slot.
 This item is consumed on use.
 #### Reinforcement Kit
->This kit helps prepare the user for imminent destruction by providing them with several small tools that when quickly applied can help prevent an item from being destroyed.
+>This kit helps prepare the character for imminent destruction by providing them with several small tools that when quickly applied can help prevent an item from being destroyed.
 This can be prepared with 1 Minute of roleplay.
-It grants the user a single use of Resist Destruction, that lasts until Rest.
+It grants the character a single use of Resist Destruction, that lasts until Rest.
 An individual may only have one Reinforcement Kit active on it at time.
 This item is consumed on use.
 This does not take a defense slot.
 #### Weighted Ammunition
    >This specially designed item is made from very dense materials, and is made to blow past enemy defenses to really hit them where it hurts.
 This ammunition can either be fired from a Ranged Weapon or used as a Thrown Weapon.
 While it carries a heavy impact, the design means that its unwieldy nature makes it difficult to use with precision.
 Using this ammunition will deal 5 Normal Vital damage, this damage call cannot be modified any means.
 This item is consumed on use.